esinyavuz/Input-Modulation-Learning/README.md

 It consists of a model of plasticity in the honeybee olfactory system, modulated by appetitive conditioning.

 Neuron and non-plastic synapse models are based on [Nowotny et al. 2013][@Nowotnyetal2013], where more information can be found.
-Mechanisms for input-modulation by reinforcement learning are explained in [Yavuz et al. 2016][@Yavuzetal2016].
+Mechanisms for input-modulation by reinforcement learning are explained in [Yavuz and Nowotny 2016][@Yavuzetal2016].

 Prerequisites:
-- CUDA Toolkit
+- CUDA Toolkit (tested on v 6.5 and 7)
 - GeNN v2.1.1 (available here: https://github.com/genn-team/genn/tree/2.1.1)